“Without IT process management, there is no way to assure [cost-effective IT services]” – Casper van der Kolk

-The benefits don’t just stop at a happier and most efficient workforce, however!
+However, the benefits don’t just stop at a happier and more efficient team.

-Here at Process Street, we know how important this practice is, so we’ve come up with 12 IT processes to suit all occasions.
-From ensuring that your stock orders are thoroughly tracked and optimized, to creating customer referrals through easy maintenance tips and stellar tech support (both in person and over the phone), all of your IT process needs are here.
+Here at Process Street, we know how important it is to have reliable recurring processes – and how hard it is to find time to make them.
+So, we’ve come up with 12 pre-made IT process documents to suit all occasions.
+From ensuring that your stock orders are thoroughly tracked and optimized, to creating customer referrals through easy maintenance tips and stellar tech support, all of your IT process needs are here.

 Inventory Management Process

-Inventory Management is a process which can be difficult at the best of times; keeping track of your stock and making sure that it gets from A to B isn’t nearly as easy as it sounds.
-Even when you think you have the process completely pinned down (you might have been executed it a thousand times or more with little to no error), all it takes is one slip-up to cause a catastrophe.
+Inventory management is a process which can be difficult at the best of times; keeping track of your stock and making sure that it gets from A to B isn’t nearly as easy as it sounds.
+Even when you think you have the process completely pinned down (you might have run it a thousand times or more in the past with little to no error), all it takes is one slip-up to cause a catastrophe.

-True, being in the IT trade means that it’s pretty likely any stock mistakes won’t result in missing vials of Ebola.
-So how about this; wouldn’t you rather guarantee your money isn’t part of the $1.1 trillion that inventory distortion is costing the globe?
+It’s true that being in the IT trade means that it’s pretty unlikely any stock errors would ever result in missing vials of Ebola, but how about this; wouldn’t you rather guarantee your money isn’t part of the $1.1 trillion that inventory distortion is costing the globe?

 We thought so.
 No-one likes losing money or stock for no good reason, so we’re proud to introduce our inventory management process.

 When using this checklist, you’ll be guided through an easy and straightforward approach to compiling your regular orders, integrating your stock levels, processing your received items and updating your inventory management system.

 You tell yourself that you’re not going to be one of those security breach horror stories that fly by your Facebook feed once in a blue moon.
 “There’s no way that a hacker could get past all of those layers of security!”
 You chuckle, sinking deeper into your leather armchair, watching your workfellows leave the office for the day.
 Yes, the office has a leather armchair now.